AntonSol919/linkspace/homepage/basics.md

 - Poor (bash) scripting/piping support
 - A blessed/fixed method of exchanging data - either it fits your use-case or you're out of luck.

+With linkspace I believe I've found a good structure for 'the stack' required to build a general purpose supernet.
-Linkspace is first and foremost its packet format, and secondly and a bunch of tools to wrangle them to fit your use-case.
+Linkspace is first and foremost its packet format, and secondly a bunch of tools to wrangle them to fit a use-case.

-That does not mean I think they are necessarily worse or useless.
+That does not mean I think alternatives are necessarily worse or useless.
 Different systems have different strong points.
-More than one supernet can co-exist.